 Altered metabolism is crucial for the ability of cancer cells to spread to other parts of the body, and this provides an opportunity to develop cancer therapies that not only reduce the growth of existing tumors but also reduce the risk of the appearance of daughter tumors, e.g. metastasis.

 By attacking the metabolic processes in the tumor we can fight cancer on several fronts: partly reducing the growth of cancer cells, recreating a better balance in the tumor’s micro environment, reducing the risk of cancer spreading to other parts of the body and last but not least, strengthening the body’s own immune system.

 Tumor metabolism is a therapeutic area that has attracted significant interest lately and a large number of global pharmaceutical companies are interested in the area.
 At Sprint Bioscience, we work long-term in expanding and strengthening our expertise in this area to become the obvious partner for companies that aim to be leaders in the field.

 One of the sequelae that can affect patients with type 2 diabetes is non-alcoholic steatohepatitis (NASH).
 NASH, or liver stomach/fat liver as it is also called, is hepatic inflammation and liver damage caused by the accumulation of fat in the liver.
 NASH belongs to a group of states called “non-alcohol related”.
 For some people the fat causes inflammation and damages cells in the liver and, because of the damage, liver function is diminished.
 NASH can worsen and cause scarring in the liver, leading to liver cirrhosis.
-It is one of the main reasons for the need for liver transplantation.
-NASH is similar to the type of liver disease caused by prolonged and heavy consumption of alcohol, but NASH occurs in people who do not abuse alcohol.
+At present, there is no approved therapy for NASH and NASH is one of the main reasons for the need for liver transplantation.